RoundRonin/development-tools/README.md

 # OpenAPI generated server

 ## Overview
 FLASK server generated using Open API generator based on the specs.
+Uses PostgreSQL as a db for actual data.

 ## Requirements
 Docker